 People old enough to have watched the Moon landing on live TV have been sharing details of where they were and who they watched it with.
 My own memories are hazy.
 Of course I remember watching Neil Armstrong step from the LEM onto the surface of the Moon and hearing him say, through static and scratches, “That’s one small step for man, one giant leap for mankind.”
 I mean, who doesn’t?
 But where was I?
 Who shared the experience with me?

-Based on where we were and what we were doing in our lives at 2017 hours GMT (1317 hours California time) on Sunday, July 20, 1969, Donna and I must have watched the Moon landing together in student housing at Sacramento State.
+Based on where we were and what we were doing in our lives at 8:17 PM GMT (1:17 PM California time) on Sunday, July 20, 1969, Donna and I must have watched the Moon landing together in student housing at Sacramento State.
 Our four-year-old son Gregory would have been in the room with us, not yet old enough to realize he was seeing something momentous.
-I think I can say this is how it happened, but it’s conjecture.

 I have an older but sharper memory of Grandfather Estes dragging me and my sister Sue outside one night to see something that had never seen before.
 It was October 1957, and the Russians had just launched Sputnik.
 I remember how excited Estes was, and how with much effort he was able to talk our eyes onto the tiny moving star arcing across the heavens, and how Sue and I … and indeed, people all over the world … marveled at the sight.